Ancinet Roman Gold Coin – Aureus of Faustina Junior, wife of Marcus Aurelius

 We do know that Faustina accompanied her husband on various military campaigns and attempted to make her home out of an army camp.
 As a result, she enjoyed the love and reverence of Roman soldiers.
 Marcus Aurelius gave her the title of Mater Castrorum or ‘Mother of the Camps’.
 Between 170–175, she was in the north, and in 175, she accompanied Aurelius to the east.

 The standard bust type is a draped bust right with head bare.
-The three variants of this are with bust left, with a band of pearls in Faustina’s hair, and with her wearing a stephane.
+The three variants of this Ancient Roman Gold Coinare with bust left, with a band of pearls in Faustina’s hair, and with her wearing a stephane.
 Of these, the latter is certainly the rarest.

-To further complicate matters, there are three varieties in RIC of this reverse type paired with this obverse legend: one with the rudder set on a dove (RIC 515), one without the dove (RIC 516) and one with a dolphin entwined around the rudder (RIC 517).
+To further complicate matters with this Roman Gold Coin, there are three varieties in RIC of this reverse type paired with this obverse legend: one with the rudder set on a dove (RIC 515), one without the dove (RIC 516) and one with a dolphin entwined around the rudder (RIC 517).

 As there is clearly something at the base of the prow, the current specimen is either an example of RIC 515 or RIC 517.
 One would want to lean towards the latter number, as it is the only one listed with a sub-variety of the bust type with Faustina wearing a stephane (517b).